Tommaso-Melacarne-compiti-scuola/java/README.md

-# java
+# Java
-My Java-based school projects
+Assignments regarding the basics of Java and OOP we do in school